 Applied to audio, this algorithm is a wavetable-based waveshaper effect.
-More generally, considering the input as a CV lookup, this algorithm provides a wavetable-based transfer function.
+More generally,

 See 'Loading wavetables' above for a description of how to load wavetables onto the SD card.

 X is the input audio or CV.
 The range $\pm 5V$ spans the full waveform.